-Strengthening Sustainability in Amazonian Communities: Training in tourism and environment at the Sevilla Don Bosco Association and design and implementation of dry toilets in the Kichwa Runashito and Amazon Rainforest communities.
+Strengthening Sustainability in Amazonian Communities: Training in tourism and environment at the Sevilla Don Bosco Association and design and implementation of dry toilets in the Kichwa Runashito and Amazon Rainforest communities in Ecuador

 Project duration